-Menstrual disorders are among the most prevalent gynecological health problems in the United States, and abnormal menstrual bleeding affects up to 30% of people at some time during their reproductive years.
+Menstrual disorders are among the most prevalent gynecological health problems in the United States, and abnormal menstrual bleeding affects up to 30% of individuals with a female reproductive system at some time during their reproductive years.4

 Traditionally, medication therapy has been the initial treatment of choice, followed by hysterectomy, when medication does not provide the desired outcome.
-The levonorgestrel (LNG)-releasing intrauterine device (e.g., Mirena or Liletta; referred to as LNG 52) is an option in patients who do not desire pregnancy.
-Both the LNG 52 IUD and endometrial ablation are effective in reducing menstrual blood loss.
-The decision to use the LNG 52 or endometrial ablation depends on a patient's preferences regarding treatment factors, such as plans for fertility and contraception, convenience, and risks of anesthesia.
+The levonorgestrel releasing intrauterine device (e.g., Mirena or Liletta; referred to as LNG 52 mg IUD) is an option in patients who do not desire pregnancy.
+Both the LNG 52 mg IUD and endometrial ablation are effective in reducing menstrual blood loss.
+The decision to use the LNG 52 mg or endometrial ablation depends on a patient's preferences regarding treatment factors, such as plans for fertility and contraception, convenience, and risks of anesthesia.
 Endometrial ablation can offer an alternative to the more invasive hysterectomy treatment option.
+9

-Endometrial ablation can also be used to treat residual menstrual bleeding in transgender men. $^{23}$ Generally, masculinizing hormones cause cessation of menses within 2-6 months of initiation.
-The addition of a progestational agent or endometrial ablation may be considered for those wishing to completely cease menses. $^{17}$
+Endometrial ablation can also be used to treat residual menstrual bleeding in transgender men.23 Generally, testosterone or masculinizing hormones cause cessation of menses within 1 to 6 months of initiation.17 Endometrial ablation may be considered for transgender men wishing to completely cease menses who do not desire future fertility and who also either decline hysterectomy or have surgical complications.23

 Endometrial ablation encompasses several techniques of targeted destruction of the endothelial surface of the uterine cavity through a vast array of energy sources.
-While hysterectomies provide permanent relief from abnormal uterine bleeding, they are associated with longer recovery times, higher rates of postoperative complications, substantial convalescent time and morbidity.8,9 Although endometrial ablation has a high success rate, there are specific cases of endometrial ablation failures in which the patient will return for repeat care, often for a hysterectomy.90 The effectiveness of endometrial ablation was demonstrated in a report of 26 patients who underwent ablation.
-After one year, 25 of the 26 patients reported reduced bleeding with no further medical or surgical interventions; one patient required a hysterectomy due to persistent uterine bleeding related to a leiomyoma.30 Among patients who return for hysterectomy after failure of endometrial ablation, endometriosis is the most common contributing diagnosis.20,31
+While hysterectomies provide permanent relief from abnormal uterine bleeding, they are associated with longer recovery times, higher rates of postoperative complications, substantial convalescent time and morbidity.
+Although endometrial ablation has a high success rate, there are specific cases of endometrial ablation failures in which the patient will return for repeat care, often for a hysterectomy.
+The effectiveness of endometrial ablation was demonstrated in a report of 26 patients who underwent ablation.
+After one year, 25 of the 26 patients reported reduced bleeding with no further medical or surgical interventions; one patient required a hysterectomy due to persistent uterine bleeding related to a leiomyoma.
+Among patients who return for hysterectomy after failure of endometrial ablation, adenomyosis, leiomyomata and endometriosis are the most common contributing diagnoses.
+Among patients

 Pregnancy following endometrial ablation can occur, and premenopausal patients should be counseled that an appropriate contraception method should be used.
-Endometrial ablation is predominately indicated for patients who have no desire for future fertility.20 Post-operative complications from endometrial ablation include: (1) pregnancy after endometrial ablation; (2) pain-related to obstructed menses (hematometra, post ablation tubal sterilization syndrome); (3) failure to control menses; (4) risk from preexisting conditions (endometrial neoplasia, cesarean section; and (5) infection.
-Uterine perforation has been reported in 0.3 percent of nonresectoscopic endometrial ablation procedures and 1.3 percent of resectoscopic ablations or resections.
+Post-operative complications from endometrial ablation include: (1) pregnancy after endometrial ablation; (2) pain-related to obstructed menses (hematometra, post ablation tubal sterilization syndrome); (3) failure to control menses; (4) risk from preexisting conditions (endometrial neoplasia, cesarean section; and (5) infection.
+13,21 Uterine perforation has been reported in 0.3 percent of nonresectoscopic endometrial ablation procedures and 1.3 percent of resectoscopic ablations or resections.
+21

 Table 1: FDA-Approved Techniques Approved For Endometrial Ablation

-Procedure System Device Size (mm) Treatment Time 13(min) Amenorrhea Rate
+Procedure ^{1,2,3} System ^{1,2,13} Device Size 1 (mm) Treatment Time 1 , 13(min) Amenorrhea Rate 2

 Resectoscopic Ablation

 Laser Vaporization 37%

 Electrosurgical Rollerball 25 to 60%

 Transcervical resection of endometrium 26 to40%

 Radiofrequency Vaporization N/A

 Non-Resectoscopic Ablation

 Cryotherapy Cerene 4.5 10 to 8 53%

 Heated Free Fluid Hydro ThermAblator 7.8 ~ 14 71%

 Vapor ablation Mara 2.0

 Radiofrequency Electricity NovaSure 7.2 1.5 41%

 Combined thermal and bipolar radiofrequency ablation device Minerva 2.0

-\3 minutes to heat the fluid to 90°C, 10 minutes to maintain that temperature to ablate the endometrium, and approximately 1 minute for the fluid to cool down allowing the device to be removed.
+^{3} minutes to heat the fluid to 90°C, 10 minutes to maintain that temperature to ablate the endometrium, and approximately 1 minute for the fluid to cool down allowing the device to be removed.